 - Increased support with personal care

 - Better funding of equipment, therapies, and transport

-If you’d like to learn more, please talk to one of the Adapt team members and we can help you to understand how this impacts you and your family.
+If you’d like to learn more, please talk to one of the Adapt team and we can help you understand how this impacts you or your family.